United States Grand Prix: Other Grands Prix in the United States

 A potential new Grand Prix in the New York City area was announced for the 1983 season, to be held either at the Meadowlands Sports Complex, Meadow Lake in Flushing Meadows, or Mitchel Field in Hempstead, Long Island (on the same site as the 1936 and 1937 Vanderbilt Cups).
 However, the race was first postponed and then cancelled, as CART started their own race at the Meadowlands, and titled it the "United States Grand Prix".

 The most serious effort to date to bring a Grand Prix to New York City was the Grand Prix of America at the Port Imperial Street Circuit, which was included on the proposed 2013 calendar but was then cancelled.
 In 2022, the first Miami Grand Prix was held at the Miami International Autodrome, a track specifically designed for F1, located around the Hard Rock Stadium in the Miami suburb of Miami Gardens, Florida.
 The first Las Vegas Grand Prix took place on November 18, 2023.

 Winners

 From 1908 to 1916, the race was named the American Grand Prize.
 Six American drivers have won the United States Grand Prix, all except one when it was known as the American Grand Prize, which was not part of the Grand Prix calendar.
 Chuck Daigh also won it as a non-championship race at Riverside in 1958.
-But while the event has been part of the Formula One World Championship, no American has won the event; however, Mario Andretti won the 1977 United States Grand Prix West in Long Beach, California.
+But while the event has been part of the Formula One World Championship, Mario Andretti is the only American winner (1977 United States Grand Prix West, Long Beach, California).